Amrinder1311/OBISIP/WebDev_L-1_LandingPage/README.md

 # Internship Landing Page

-A modern and responsive landing page developed as part of my **Frontend Development Internship**.
+A modern and responsive landing page developed as part of my **Web Development & Designing Internship**.
 The project focuses on creating a clean, attractive, and user-friendly web interface using fundamental frontend technologies.

 ##  Features